The Challenges of Remote Work and How to Overcome Them

 Create a Solid Line Between Your Work Life and Personal Life

 Your work-life balance plays a vital role in helping prevent burnout caused by working from home.
-You can by setting routines, using time blocking, and setting work boundaries by not allowing work-related tasks to bleed through your time.
+You can separate your work life from your personal life by setting routines, using time blocking, and setting work boundaries by not allowing work-related tasks to bleed through your time.

 Make Time for Socialization